Igordalessandro/Dalessandro-MGAIBUN-Modular-or-Genetic-Artificial-Intelligence-base-for-Unity/README.md

 In a Nutshell: 3-clause: "require your permission before mentioning your name for any work built on top of your software"

 This project is a base for building a 3D AI game.
 I made it for teaching intermediate unity 3d for some friends, Feel free to use this project to learn as well.

+What non beginner knowlogy you require to learn from this project: (REQUIREMENTS)

+C# interfaces,
-What non beginner knowlogy you require to learn from this project: C# interfaces, C# assembly references, Unity Mesh Generation (if you want to make your own sensors), be at least proficient in object oriented programming (you can just follow the already made code order/structure if you are still learning this) and Unity Pathfinding
+C# assembly references,
+Unity Mesh Generation (if you want to make your own sensors), be at least proficient in object oriented programming (you can just follow the already made code order/structure if you are still learning this)
-(only the how-to-bake part).
+Unity Pathfinding (only the how-to-bake part).

 Project Main Features:
   1- Uses Unity Deafult Pathfinding.